btadashi/project-gobarber/README.md

 2. Create a new branch with your changes ```git checkout -b my-feature```
 3. Commit your changes to the branch ```git commit -m "feature: My feature"```
 4. Now just push it ```git push origin my-feature```
+5. Submit pull request
 ## License
 This project is under MIT license.
 ## Author
-This project's been developed by <a href="https://www.linkedin.com/in/bruno-yamaguchi/">Bruno Yamaguchi</a>
+This project's been developed by <a href="https://www.linkedin.com/in/bruno-yamaguchi/">Bruno Yamaguchi</a> during GoStack Bootcamp.